rocicorp/reflect-draw/README.md

 ### How to persist logs from the worker

 The `BaseServer` class accepts a `logger` argument.
 You can implement this yourself to send the logs wherever you want.
-We also provide a `DatadogLogger` in the package if you have an account there.
+We also provide a `DatadogLogger` implementation of this interface in the package as a convenience, if you have an account there.
 [See worker/index.ts for an example](https://github.com/rocicorp/replidraw-do/blob/main/worker/index.ts#L17).

 ### How to list the rooms for your Reps server